-As dog breeding businesses continue to thrive around Ghana, many opt to take their canine companions on outdoor excursions throughout the year.
+As dogs continue to be man’s best friend around the world, many owners opt to take their canine companions on outdoor adventures throughout the year.
 If you want to hop onto the pet-owning bandwagon, there are many dog breeds available on the market for outdoor enthusiasts.

 Self-proclaimed outdoor enthusiasts love having a four-legged travel buddy by their side.
 However, not every breed fares well in challenging environments.
 If you want to introduce a dog to your outgoing, outdoor lifestyle, consider adopting one of these breeds.